princebaretto99/browserstack-examples-playwright/README.md

 This infrastructure points to running the tests on your own machine using a browser (e.g. Chrome) using the browser's driver executables (e.g. ChromeDriver for Chrome). #{ Selenium enables this functionality using WebDriver for many popular browsers.}

-## Prerequisites

-- For this infrastructure configuration (i.e on-premise), ensure that the ChromeDriver executable is placed in the `/src/test/resources/drivers` folder.

-Note: The ChromeDriver version must match the Chrome browser version on your machine.

 ## Running Your Tests